apaleyes/causality-fbp/nodered_demo/README.md

 * Randomized delay in "Additional delay" node

 That gives us the raw data to work with.
 Data aggregation and application of DoWhy to it can be found in the accompanying notebook.

+## Handy cmd

+Run the mynodered container with a data folder:

+    docker run -it -p 1880:1880 -v node_red_data:/data --name mynodered nodered/node-red

+Open bash inside the container:

+    docker exec -it mynodered bash

+Copy a file from the container to the current dir

+    docker cp mynodered:/data/trace.log .